opeik/tekken-handbook/Basics/Throws.md

 {:toc}

 ## Breaking Throws
 While throws cannot be blocked, you can break most of them.
-To break standing throws you need to press the buttons corresponding to what arms your opponent extends.
+To break throws you need to press the buttons corresponding to what arms your opponent extends.
 You only have one opportunity to break a throw.
 If you input the incorrect throw break it becomes unbreakable and the damage is guaranteed.